jomalley2112/sql_search_n_sort/README.md

 	- Add method def to app/controllers/application_controller.rb
 	- lib/sql_search_n_sort/sql_searchable_sortable.rb (does this need to be copied to models/concerns or is it just available because its in the lib dir of the gem???)
-	- needs jquery if it isn;t already required...use something like the following in the generator:
+	- needs jquery if it isn't already required...use something like the following in the generator:
 	```
 	inject_into_file "#{::Rails.root.to_s}/app/assets/javascripts/application.js",
     before: "\n//= require_tree ." do
       "\n//= require jquery\n//= require jquery_ujs"
     end
   ```
+TODO: In the form partials pass along ANY other params that exist
+TODO: Add message when 0 search results...pull text from locale file
+TODO: Allow for case-sensitive and whole word searches
-TODO: Addd image of top of list if possible
+TODO: Add image of top of list to this README if possible

 This project uses MIT-LICENSE.